ayamir/dotfiles/nord/.config/nvim/README.md

 The third part is common simple keybinding settings about some plugins.

 `plugin` directory includes some plugins' specific settings.

-`coc-settings.json` is my `coc.nvim`'s settings.(golang, cpp, rust and [tabnine](https://github.com/codota/tabnine-vim) are configured.)

-You need to learn how to use coc.nvim on your own.

 <a id="usage"></a>